aicwebtech/Bible-SuperSearch-WordPress-Plugin/readme.txt

 == Changelog ==

+= 5.4.0
+* Dialog improvements and better responsiveness
+* Using native share dialog on mobile devices
+* New history dialog
+* Strong's hover tooltip improvements
+** Option to open via clicking
+** Hover intent delay with configurable threshold
+* Passage autocomplete
+* Touchscreen swipe to navigate between chapters and search
+* Arrow keys to navigate between chapters and search

 = 5.3.0
 * Added config to control maximum parallel Bibles based on screen width
 * Added new 'Verse as Passage' display